marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 <img src="/images/2016-02-03/01-Plan.png" width="700">

 The free plan is the default value and we’ll start with that one.
 We don’t need an organization yet either, so leave that checkbox unchecked.
-Click “Finish sign up” on the bottom of the page.
+Click **Finish sign up** on the bottom of the page.
 You will be redirected to your GitHub start page.

 <img src="/images/2016-02-03/02-Start.png" width="700">